Request demo

 Moreover, the proliferation of IoT devices and endpoints has expanded the scope of what needs to be secured under PAM.
 The cloud has made it possible for privileged access to be granted from anywhere, at any time, which underscores the importance of implementing a PAM program that is both comprehensive and cloud-aware.

-The Role of Cloud Technology in PAM
+2. Leverage Cloud Technology in PAM

 Benefits of Cloud-Based Solutions